How to create a supportive atmosphere for improvising

 If the group aren’t really paying attention, are talking over the top of introductions, or being a bit cocky/individual it’s good to start with seeing and listening games like mirroring so that they put their attention on listening and seeing and working with the other people in the room.
 Get people working with people they don’t already know, so the group balances out in energy.

 If the group have trust issues then play a trust game first thing.
 A good one is when pairs walk around with one with eyes closed and another with a chair behind them so the person with eyes closed can sit down when told.
-I first demonstrate this with the person who seems most untrustworthy in the room, putting my trust in them in front of the group – you have to put yourself in the firing line when teaching so others will follow suit.
-Giving people responsiblity for looking after each other will generally increase trust in a room.
+Giving people responsibility for looking after each other will generally increase trust in a room.

 I was lucky enough to have a great drama teacher (Miss Price) at High School and the first thing she did in the first class was climb up to the top of a tall ladder and jump off with us catching her.
 She then said that she trusted us, lay down the rules of the class that she trusted us to follow, and from that point on it was the only room in the entire school where we could come and be ourselves without fear.